allentc/pgadmin3-lts/README.md

 **# pgAdmin3 LTS by BigSQL README #**

 pgAdmin3 has been superseded by pgAdmin4.
-This repos exists to preserve the work as it was left by BigSQL and consolidate whatever maintenance effort occurs.
+This repo exists to preserve the work as it was left by BigSQL and consolidate whatever maintenance effort occurs.
 Binaries are not provided for any platform; you must build the application yourself.